vilmarpn/SCUM-Profile-UEVR/README.md

 # SCUM-Profile-UEVR

-# 🎮 SCUM Gamepad Control Scheme - SCUM Profile UEVR (Vilmar de Paula)
+# 🎮 SCUM Profile UEVR Control Scheme (Vilmar de Paula)

 This document details the full control scheme for **SCUM** using motion controllers.
 The commands have been carefully mapped to provide a smooth and intuitive experience for both combat and navigation.